 Review the Job Description and Your Resume

 Thoroughly review the job description and be prepared to address questions related to anything mentioned.
-Then, compare your resume to the job description.
-If your resume doesn’t paint a complete picture of why you’re an excellent candidate for the job, create a list of experience and background examples to discuss during an interview.
+Then, compare you’re resume to the job description.
+If you’re resume doesn’t paint a complete picture of why you’re an excellent candidate for the job, create a list of experience and background examples to discuss during an interview.